Iretha/design-patterns/src/com/smdev/structural/flyweight/flyweight.md

 Landmark(country=Country@4c203ea1(India), landmarkName=Taj Mahal – Angra, landmarkDescription=Standing majestically on the banks of the River Yamuna, India's national treasure is a symbol of love and romance. )

 ```
-As you can see, landmarks in Italy share the same country "Country@e580929(Italy)"
+As you can see, landmarks in Italy share the same country instance "Country@e580929(Italy)"